 The second part of your question involves you.
 Because a lot of what made Paris great for you had very little to do with Paris itself and a lot more to do with you.
 The huge advantage you had in Paris was that you had no history.
-You had no story.
-No one knew who you’d been so they couldn’t judge who you are.
-You’re not conscious of it much, but you live in a framework of stories you’ve both intentionally and unintentionally surrounded yourself with and you feel vulnerable if you step outside of their definitions.
+You had no old stories to tell yourself.
+No one knew who you’d been, so they couldn’t judge who you are.

-Once you know how to see your life as yours everywhere becomes like Paris.
-And that’s why people who avoid ego are so happy.
+Once you know how to see your life as yours, everywhere becomes like Paris.
+And that’s why people who avoid ego are so happy with so little.
 We’re always on vacation in an amazingly beautiful place no matter where we are.
 And you absolutely can do that too.
-You just have to lower your personal thinking and raise your awareness.
-Because to someone from France who’s bored with their life, right where you live can be Paris to them.
-And that means it can be that way to you as well.
-Enjoy.
+You just have to lower your personal thinking about your wants and complaints, and instead just raise your awareness.
+That can make any life, any where, into something worth living.

 A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
 It made others as strange to him as he was to them.
 When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
 He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.

 3 thoughts on “The Journey of Identity”